 The Counseling Center is staffed by clinicians who provide services on an individual, relationship, and group basis at no additional cost to those enrolled as full-time students at Georgia Southern.
 Counseling sessions are scheduled by appointment.

 The Georgia Southern University Counseling Center has two locations:

 Statesboro Location Building 435 on Forest Drive Phone: 912-478-5541 Fax: 912-478-0834

 Armstrong Location 7000 Compass Point Annex Phone: 912-344-2529 Fax: 912-344-3437

 All students are reminded that the Counseling Center maintains 24/7 crisis access.
 Students can call during business hours and request to be transferred to the crisis counselor, or when the center is closed, can call 912-478-5541 and select option 2 from the voicemail menu.
 In addition, students can access the free Georgia Crisis and Access Line at 1-800-715-4225 for either crisis assistance or assistance with locating a mental health resource in their area.

 Hours of Operation

-The Georgia Southern Counseling Center is open from 8:00 a.m. – 5:00 p.m.
-Monday-Friday.
+The Georgia Southern University Counseling Center is open from 8:00 a.m. – 5:00 p.m. on Monday through Friday.
 The Counseling Center is closed during official University holidays.
 The Counseling Center also offers crisis intervention services after hours.
 For more information about after-hours services, visit the crisis intervention information page.

 The Georgia Southern University Counseling Center is an International Association of Counseling Services, Inc. accredited counseling center.